Warsaw Shore

-Warsaw Shore or Warsaw Shore: Ekipa z Warszawy is a Polish reality television series broadcast on MTV.
+Warsaw Shore or Warsaw Shore: Ekipa z Warszawy is a Polish reality television series broadcast on MTV Poland.
 Based in Warsaw, it was first broadcast on 10 November 2013, and is the Polish spin-off of the American show Jersey Shore.

+On June 11, 2025 MTV confirmed that show has ended after twenty-first series and not be continued.
+The series’ final episode aired on December 22, 2024.
+267 episodes were produced.

 Series

-Series 1 (2013-2014)
+Series 1 (2013–2014)

 Warsaw Shore was commissioned on August 23, 2013.
 Series 1 of Warsaw Shore premiered on 10 November 2013 on MTV Poland after 2013 MTV Europe Music Awards in Amsterdam, Netherlands and concluded 19 January 2014, consisting of 11 episodes.
 It was then followed by a Best Bits special on January 26, 2014, which counted down the best moments from the first series.
 On February 2, 2014, there was a reunion show hosted by Katarzyna Kępka where the cast discussed the series in front of an audience.
 This was the only series to feature Mariusz Śmietanowski.
 As of January 2014, the show is also broadcast in Denmark, Sweden, Germany, Switzerland, Finland, Belgium, Netherlands, Norway, and the Flanders region.